 Humaking has been demanding for food, water, food, timber, and other materials like crazy.
-And all these demands have been highly contributing to deforestation (to grow more crops), the loss of natural pollination (bees are disappearing), water pollution (from animal excreta and pesticides to plastic), soil exploitation (due to intensive agriculture), overfishing and a huge biodiversity loss.
-But why are humans affecting ecosystems?
+And all these demands have been highly contributing to deforestation (to grow more crops), the loss of natural pollination (bees are disappearing), water pollution (from animal excreta and pesticides to plastic), soil exploitation (due to intensive agriculture), overfishing and huge biodiversity loss.
+But why are humans affecting ecosystems this much?

 Generally speaking, we need to have a more rational approach regarding how we’re transforming ecosystems.
 We need to rethink the processes by which we change, take, use and get disposed of natural resources.
 They need to become more efficient and circular so that ecosystems can be better preserved.
 Only by restoring a more harmonious and lasting cohabitation with natural habitats and their living population we’ll be able to benefit from the Earth services.
 These are especially important to humankind’s survival on what concerns: